Ghasememami/ML/MP3/README.md

 Note: When hyperparameters are not specified in the paper, we will make informed choices based on best practices.
 The project aims to gain practical experience with the model rather than replicate the exact paper results.

-The dataset link could be found in link below
+The dataset link could be found in following link
 ### [Dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)

 ## Result: